+Family fitness isn’t a school subject per se, but it’s definitely something you should be teaching your kids.
 We keep being told how fat Americans are.
 God bless America, the land of plenty.
 But we do want to be fit, in spite of all the cheeseburgers.
 Actually, I like to be fit because of the cheeseburgers.
-That way I can eat all I want.
-Unfortunately the best way to encourage fitness in your kids is to exercise yourself.
+That way I can eat them!
+Unfortunately, the best way to encourage fitness in your kids is to exercise yourself.
 One of the cardinal rules of parenthood is to be a good example.
 Kids model their parents behavior for good or ill.
-Here are some family fitness ideas to get you started.
+Get started with these family fitness ideas.

-Get your kids involved in fun sports, then when they’re old enough, have them lift weights with you, do the exercise video together, go to the pool as a family, or go on a run together.
+Get your kids involved in fun sports.
+Have older kids lift weights with you.
+Do exercise videos together.
+Go to the pool as a family.
+Go on a run or hike together.
 This is how you teach lifelong fitness.

-Here are some fun ways to stay fit as a family:
+Here are some fun ways to have family fitness: